-Welcome to my blog.
-I am a landscape and nature photographer who conducts photography workshops in some of America’s most exotic landscapes.
+Welcome to my photo travel blog.
+I am a landscape and night photographer who conducts photography workshops in some of America’s most exotic landscapes.

-I'm currently researching and writing a travel guide to the best landscape photography locations in California.
-It's expected to be available in 2013.
+I just completed a travel guide to the best landscape photography locations in Southern California, to be available in September 2015.

 Having shot lunar eclipses several times in the past, my objective this time was to see whether I could line up the Eclipsed moon with a major landmark.
 I selected San Francisco's most iconic building, the Transamerica Pyramid.
 The time I chose was 6:06am, right when the eclipsed moon should be coming out from total eclipse and brightening back up.
 I looked up the height of the building, the elevation angle of the moon at that time, and that enabled me to calculate the distance I would need to be from the building.
 I determined the compass direction the shadow would fall, and located point on Google earth with the right direction and distance.

 I set my camera up in that spot 10 minutes early, and here's how the next 10 minutes turned out: